advenjourney/website/docs/index.md

 sidebar: true
 editLink: true
 home: true
-heroImage: /logo.png
+heroImage: /title.jpeg
 heroAlt: Logo image
-heroText: Hero Title
+heroText: AdvenJourney - Travel Together
-tagline: Hero subtitle
+tagline: Make your journey our journey.
 actionText: Meet Us
 actionLink: /about-us/
 features:
-- title: Simplicity First
+- title: Find a trip
-  details: Minimal setup with markdown-centered project structure helps you focus on writing.
+  details: There are plenty of pre-planned trips out there just waiting for you...
-- title: Vue-Powered
+- title: Create a trip
-  details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
+  details: Do you want to offer a unique trip?
+Plan a trip and make it visible for others to join.
-- title: Performant
+- title: Find a travel buddy
-  details: VitePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  details: Find your perfect travel buddy based on interests, location and many other characteristics.
 footer: MIT Licensed
 ---